Dorothy McGuire: Television

-In 1982, she said, "I love my career, but I never felt much about it--about how to nurture it...It's been very erratic, after all ...
+In 1982, she said, "I love my career, but I never felt much about it – about how to nurture it...It's been very erratic, after all ...
 To this day, I don't know what shapes a Hollywood career ...
 I was never a classic beauty.
 I had no image, so I found myself in a lot of things accidentally."

+McGuire retired from acting after suffering a hip injury in the early 1990s.

 Personal life and death

-Married to Life magazine photographer John Swope for more than 35 years, she had a son, photographer Mark Swope, and a daughter, actress Topo Swope.
-She is also the aunt of an Indonesian-American actress, medical doctor and Miss International Indonesia 2022, Cindy May McGuire.
+McGuire was married to Life magazine photographer John Swope for more than 35 years, with whom she had a son, photographer Mark Swope (1953–2016), and a daughter, actress Topo Swope (b.
+1949).

-McGuire died of cardiac arrest on September 13, 2001, following a brief illness, at the age of 85.
+McGuire died in Santa Monica, California, on September 13, 2001, at the age of 85; she developed arrhythmia weeks after sustaining a broken leg.

 Recognition

 For her contribution to the motion-picture industry, Dorothy McGuire has a star on the Hollywood Walk of Fame at 6933 Hollywood Boulevard.
 It was dedicated February 8, 1960.